milesmcc/evalgen-poc/README.md

 ## Next Steps

-Perhaps this approach could be the foundation of a great paper.
-Perhaps it makes sense as a collaboration between Anthropic and the Stanford Internet Observatory?
-The specific artifacts I see are:
+Perhaps this approach could be the foundation of a helpful tool.
+The specific potential artifacts I see are:

 * A paper that describes and rigorously tests this approach.
-* Using this approach in collaboration with a number of policy experts — many of whom may work at SIO/Anthropic! — to generate a large (100k+ examples?) public dataset for a variety of policies that anyone could use to evaluate their models.
+* Using this approach in collaboration with a number of policy experts to generate a large (100k+ examples?) public dataset for a variety of policies that anyone could use to evaluate their models.